Community Music School introduces pay-what-you-can initiative

-BOONE — The Community School of Music, which has offered private music lessons to High Country residents for more than a decade, has revamped its program for the COVID-19 era and introduced a new pay-what-you-can operations model intended to broaden public access to the program.
+BOONE — The Community School of Music, which has offered private music lessons to High Country residents for over a decade, has revamped its program for the COVID-19 era and introduced a new pay-what-you-can operations model intended to broaden public access to the program.

 When the spread of COVID-19 nixed face-to-face lessons back in March, the Community School of Music adapted by launching their classes into the digital age.